TritonDataCenter/mdb_v8/docs/usage.md

 With "-a", show all information about hidden frames, the frame pointer for each frame, and other native objects for each frame (e.g., JSFunction addresses).

+### walk jselement

+    addr::walk jselement

+Given a JavaScript array identified by `addr`, enumerates the elements of the array.
+This behaves very similarly to `::jsarray`.
+See the notes about holes under `::jsarray`.

+For example, the array created by this code:

+    var x = [ 'one', 'two', 'three' ]

+is enumerated in the debugger like this:

+    > 9d780985::walk jselement
+    0x8bc27629
+    0x8bc27639
+    0x8bc27649

+The results can be piped to `::jsprint` to print the actual values:

+    > 9d780985::walk jselement | ::jsprint
+    "one"
+    "two"
+    "three"

+See also: `jsarray`.

 ### walk jsframe